 The biggest mistake that most candidates make is that they even do not negotiate their offer.
 It is recommended that you must question a few aspects of your offer that you are unhappy with or require improvements.

 Some mistakes that candidates make while accepting an offer are:

-If you are not happy with what is being offered to you, it can create issues later on.
+If you are unhappy with what is being offered, it can create issues later on.
 You may begin disliking your work, start wishing that you might find another job with a better offer, or feel resentment toward your employer.

 2. Disclosing your ideal salary in advance